garrandall/popular-music-data/tracks/take-me-i-m-yours-michael-henderson.md

 (Take me)

-Ooh, baby, I can't forget
+Oh, baby, I can't forget
 The way you smiled when we met
 Yeah, the way you shake your hips
-Ooh, just drove me wild
+Oh, just drove me wild
 I was leavin', guess I'm gonna be here a while
 When I go, can you come with me, baby?
 When I go, can you come